CharleyRutledge/CharleyRutledge/README.md

 I’m confident working independently or collaboratively, with a strong analytical mindset that helps me address challenges effectively and drive continuous improvement.

 I’m always open to learning, sharing, and advancing QA practices through innovation and technology.

-⭐: Fun fact - I really enjoy gaming and going for walks.
+⭐: Fun fact - I really enjoy gaming and going for runs.

 ## 🌐 Socials: